“This includes the vertebrae, spinal discs, meninges, spinal canal, and even the spinal cord.”

 that occurs when bacteria, fungi, or viruses invade the spinal tissues.

-When these pathogens infect our intervertebral discs, doctors refer to this condition as Discitis, or disc inflammation.
+When these pathogens infect our intervertebral discs, spine infection specialist doctor in Ahmedabad refer to this condition as Discitis, or disc inflammation.
 When these bugs attack the bones of our spine, we refer to the disease as Osteomyelitis.

 Typically, these infections spread to the spine through the bloodstream.
 Common bacteria, like Staph or E. Coli, can be introduced into the bloodstream following events such as surgery or drug abuse.